lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Identifiers

-One byte connection and credential identifiers are realistic in many scenarios as most constrained devices only have a few keys and connections.
-In cases where a node only has one connection or key, the identifiers may even be the empty byte string.
+One byte credential identifiers are realistic in many scenarios as most constrained devices only have a few keys.
+In cases where a node only has one key, the identifiers may even be the empty byte string.

 ## Cipher Suites {#cs}